aspnet/MicrosoftConfigurationBuilders/README.md

 # Configuration Builders

 Configuration Builders are a new feature of the full .Net Framework, introduced in .Net 4.7.1.
 You can read about the concept in [this blog post](http://jeffreyfritz.com/2017/11/modern-configuration-for-asp-net-4-7-1-with-configurationbuilders/).
-With this project, Microsoft is providing a basic set of Configuration Builders that should make it easy for developers to get started with the new feature.
-They are also intended to address some of the basic needs of applications as they move into a container and cloud focused environment.
+With this project, Microsoft is providing a basic set of Configuration Builders that should make it easy for developers to leverage this feature in their apps.
+They are also intended to address some of the basic dynamic/non-local configuration needs of applications as they move into a container and cloud focused environment.

 ### V2 Update:
 Version 2 is here with some new features: